lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 Saving or Converting Files
 --------------------------
 To save or convert a file in VLC press :kbd:`Control+R` or :menuselection:` Media --> Convert/Save` and a dialog will pop up.
 To add a local file to save or convert use the :guilabel:`File` tab and press the :guilabel:`Add` button.
 To Save or convert files off a disc press use the :guilabel:`Disc` tab.
+To save a network URL to use the :guilabel:`Network` tab and enter the URL in the :guilabel:`Please enter a network URL` field.

 Customizing
 -----------